Vibrational ladder-descending photostabilization of a weakly bound molecule: Quantum optimal control with a genetic algorithm: Conclusions and Outlook

 \section{Conclusions and Outlook}

-We have implemented computationally an infrared ladder-descending scheme for the stabilization of a highly excited polar diatomic molecule into a given target vibrational level.
+We have proposed and implemented computationally an infrared ladder-descending scheme for the stabilization of a highly excited polar diatomic molecule into a given target vibrational level of the same electronic state.
 The scheme employs a single linear chirped laser pulse with an analytical shape that is optimized by means of a quantum optimal control method based on a genetic algorithm.
+The implementation requires some heuristics based on the vibrational level structure and the dipole coupling map of the molecule.
+This vibrational stabilization scheme can be used as a ``post-pulse" for varios types of association methodologies \cite{Juarros2006,Kotochigova2007,Marquetand2007,Kallush2008,Molano2019,Ulmanis2012,deLima2017,Kohler2006,Castano2020} or as a ``pre-pulse" for further optimization of pump-dump \cite{Sage2005,Guerrero2018} or STIRAP \cite{Devolder2021,Aikawa2010,Borsalino2014} stabilization methodologies.
-As a prototype, we considered a model KRb molecule formed by magnetoassociation in its lowest-lying triplet electronic state, $a^{3}\Sigma^{+}$ \cite{Guerrero2018}.

-Such implementation requires some heuristics based on the dipole coupling map and the vibrational level structure of the molecule.
-Specifically, our prototype molecule exhibits a ``hole" in the dipole coupling map that can generate a bottleneck for a one-rung-at-a-time descent down the vibrational ladder for some initial levels.
+To prove our concept, as a prototype we considered a model KRb molecule formed by magnetoassociation in its lowest-lying triplet electronic state, $a^{3}\Sigma^{+}$ \cite{Guerrero2018}.
+This molecule exhibits a ``hole" in the dipole coupling map that can generate a bottleneck for a one-rung-at-a-time descent down the vibrational ladder for some initial levels.
 We demonstrated that such bottleneck can be sidestepped by means of a multiple-rung-at-a-time variant of the scheme, taking advantage of the relatively strong overtones present.
+Other molecules, bialkali or otherwise, may exhibit more complicated features in their dipole coupling maps, for example several holes.
+It seems that the multiple-rung-at-a-time variant of our scheme can deal with these cases by a judicious choice of the rungs, i.e., of the levels involved in the process.

-Our scheme has the advantage of employing a Gaussian shape for the laser pulse, which is relatively easy to achieve experimentally.
-Our implementation can be improved by employing a more flexible shape, but at the obvious expense of increasing the optimization cost and the experimental difficulty.
-For the genetic crossing operation, we used the roulette wheel selection method.
+We employed a Gaussian shape for the laser pulse, which is relatively easy to achieve experimentally.
+Our methodology can accommodate a more flexible shape, but at the obvious expense of increasing the optimization cost and the experimental difficulty.
+For the genetic selection operation, we used the roulette wheel selection method.
 It would be worthwhile to try other selection methods that might improve the efficiency of the optimization.

-Arango and coworkers have implemented a pump-dump scheme for the stabilization into the electronic ground state of this model KRb molecule, beginning from highly-excited levels of the $a^{3}\Sigma^{+}$ state, employing the same quantum optimal control methodology \cite{Guerrero2018}.
-It turns out that beginning from certain lower-lying levels makes such process much more efficient.
-Hence, our vibrational stabilization scheme can be used as a ``pre-pulse" for further optimization of such scheme.